 A (very) brief history of learning magic.

 Once upon a time, learning magic took a lot of effort.
-Well, pre-internet, learning anything took a lot of effort, but to learning magic had that extra layer of difficulty due to the whole secrecy thing.
+Well, pre-internet, learning anything took a lot of effort, but to learn magic had that extra layer of difficulty, due to the whole secrecy thing.
 Magic literature is rich with stories of magicians travelling miles and spending considerable amounts of time and money to track down those who would share a move, sleight or approach.
-Even when more magic books began to be published, they were expensive and took considerable effort and dedication.
-As well as the ability to perform magic, there was a separate skill that was needed to be able to learn magic.
+Even when more magic books became available, they were expensive and to learn from them took considerable effort and dedication.
+As well as the ability to perform magic, to learn magic through the available literature was a skill in itself!

 Until relatively recently, making a video took rather a lot of money and time.
 The equipment needed to film and edit was expensive.
 Then, of course, there were the audiences that many companies drafted in, which became endearingly familiar but raised the bar of what was expected.
 Often, the filming of the magic video was an event, as was it’s release.